Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Algorithm

-\paragraph{Narrow-phase} As explained in \cref{alg:np}, if the two meshes collide, our process returns a finite time of impact (\cref{alg:np:return}).
-This occurs if at least one root was found during the interval processing (\cref{alg:np:collision-found}).
-In turn, this occurs if the condition on \cref{ll:stop} is verified.
-This condition is exactly the same as used in \citets{Bolun2021Benchmark} algorithm.
-Our algorithm differs from \citet{Bolun2021Benchmark} because some additional intervals are discarded, whereas some others are added.
-However, we discard an additional interval only if the current time of impact is finite (\cref{ll:larger-than-toi}), meaning that a collision was already detected.
+\paragraph{Narrow-phase} As explained in \cref{alg:np}, if the two meshes collide, our process returns a finite \ac{TOI} (line~\ref{line:np:return}).
+This occurs if at least one root was found during the interval processing (line~\ref{line:np:collision-found}).
+In turn, this occurs if the condition on line~\ref{line:stop} is verified.
+This condition is the same as used by \citet[Wang et al.]{Bolun2021Benchmark}.
+Our algorithm differs from \citet[Wang et al.]{Bolun2021Benchmark} because some additional intervals are discarded, whereas some others are added.
+However, we discard an additional interval only if the current \ac{TOI} is finite (line~\ref{line:larger-than-toi}), meaning that a collision was already detected.
 Stated differently, our additional discards cannot determine a false negative.
-Similarly, \citets{Bolun2021Benchmark} method does not process an interval that we process only if the algorithm exits before having processed all the pairs and their intervals, which happens only if a collision is detected.
-That is, our additional intervals cannot determine a collision unless \citets{Bolun2021Benchmark} method does the same.
-In essence, our algorithm returns a finite time of impact if and only if \citets{Bolun2021Benchmark} algorithm reports a collision and, since \citets{Bolun2021Benchmark} algorithm is conservative, we can conclude that ours is equivalently conservative.
+Similarly, \citet[Wang et al.]{Bolun2021Benchmark} do not process an interval that we process only if the algorithm exits before having processed all the pairs and their intervals, which happens only if a collision is detected.
+That is, our additional intervals cannot determine a collision unless \citet[Wang et al.]{Bolun2021Benchmark} do the same.
+In essence, our algorithm returns a finite \ac{TOI} if and only if \citet[Wang et al.'s]{Bolun2021Benchmark} algorithm reports a collision and, since \citet[Wang et al.'s]{Bolun2021Benchmark} algorithm is conservative, we can conclude that ours is equivalently conservative.